Anjanamb/Flask-Image-Classifier/images/README.txt

-images will be save in this foleder.
+images will be saved in this folder.